sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to PostgreSQL.md

 WWI is investigating ways to improve the performance of their transactional databases without incurring expensive new license fees.
 They're also concerned with keeping their transactional system available and online for their store.
 They've noticed that Oracle has been slowing down as their growth has doubled.
 They realize that they would need to invest in new hardware to achieve this on-premises and, as a result, are looking at this as more of a migration to a new system.

 WWI has several external and internal applications that need to migrate with the database.
-The database is used by an online store application, written in ASP.NET MVC.
+The database is used by an online store application, written in ASP.NET Core MVC.
 They also have internal applications that manage their product catalog, written in Oracle Forms.
 In addition, they have many reports to aid in forecasting, sales reporting, and inventory maintenance.
 Those reports are a mixture of Power BI, Excel, and Oracle Forms, and hit the Oracle OLTP database directly.

 WWI also uses this database to interact with vendors.
 Several of their vendors require real-time access to their sales data through an API so they can draw warranty information on the date of sale.
 They do this through a Representational State Transfer (REST) service that is maintained by WWI.